yangdihangN/gloo/docs/cli/glooctl_debug.md

 ### Options

 ```
+      --errors-only        filter for error logs only
   -f, --file string        file to be read or written to
   -h, --help               help for debug
   -n, --namespace string   namespace for reading or writing resources (default "gloo-system")
+      --zip                save logs to a tar file (specify location with -f)
 ```

 ### Options inherited from parent commands